ThioJoe/YT-Spammer-Purge/.github/pull_request_template.md

 ### Checklist:

-- [ ] My code follows the style guidelines of this project and have read [CONTRIBUTING.md](/CONTRIBUTING.md)
+- [ ] My code follows the style guidelines of this project and I have read [CONTRIBUTING.md](/CONTRIBUTING.md)
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation